 This recipe is really simple but really good!
 It’s an easy matsutake mushroom recipe that serves as a good introduction to their complex flavor.

-There's some definite controversy and competition over pine mushrooms.
-This all stems from the fact that they're mycorrhizal.
+There are some definite controversy and competition over pine mushrooms.
+This all stems from the fact that they’re mycorrhizal.